 Coconut milk is by far my favorite option.
 It tastes delicious, it’s good for you and contains a lot of beneficial fats.
 However, like almond milk, most store-bought ones can have a lot of additives and in addition to that, many of them come in BPA lined cans.
 I always buy this brand online to avoid additives and BPA.
-If you want to make your own coconut milk, check out this post.

 9. Avoiding processed foods

 Just because this is last in the list doesn’t mean it’s any less important…on the contrary!
 It’s probably the most important!
 Learning how to make your own meals at home and cutting out processed and boxed foods is such an important step when it comes to real food.

 Check out my article 5 “Vegetarian Foods” I Never Eat to learn more about which processed foods I avoid.